Yrrrrrf/logic_tracer/README.md

 ## License

-This project is licensed under the terms of the [MIT license](./LICENSE)
+This project is licensed under the Compounds of the [MIT license](./LICENSE)